 STATISTICS DON'T CARE WHERE YOU ARE

 So let's take a look at just where these incidents are taking place.
 We received and reviewed incidents from all 50 states and found that some states did have significantly higher numbers of negligent discharges per capita.
 The gun grabbers would, of course, want us to believe that weaker gun control laws = more accidents.
-Our study found a ZERO correlation between gun laws and accidental discharges.
+That certainly doesn't seem universally true.

 The Brady Score is the most common reference tool used by Gun Grabbers to identify states with “weak” gun laws.
 Their top 10 states for dangerous gun-related incidents are Arizona, Wyoming, Alaska, Louisiana, Montana, Arkansas, Virginia, Kentucky, Florida, and Nevada.
 So you would think that if weak gun laws were the most significant factor in these incidents, a map of negligent discharges would show the same information, but that is not the case.

 We draw no conclusion:

 The per capita negligent discharge rate is still high in some Brady Score states like Montana and Kentucky.
 Still, some of the states that the Brady Campaign identifies through their channels have incredibly low numbers on this chart.
 Alaska is #3 for “weakest” gun laws, and we didn't identify any incidents in Alaska at all.